Rokiis1/user_profile/server/README.md

 - **Express:** Node.js web application framework.
 Building server-side applications and APIs.
 - **node-postgres (PostgreSQL):** A non-blocking PostgreSQL client for Node.js.
 It allows to interact with a PostgreSQL database, execute SQL queries, and manage database connections.
 - **eslint:** A static code analysis tool for identifying and fixing problems in JavaScript code.
-- **prettier:** Code formatter that enforces a consistent style by parsing your code and re-printing it with its own rules.
+- **prettier:** Code formatter that enforces a consistent style by parsing code and re-printing it with its own rules.
 - **esbuild:** JavaScript bundler and minifier.
-It compiles and bundles JavaScript and TypeScript code, optimizing it for production use.
+It compiles and bundles JavaScript code.
 - **pnpm:** Package manager.
 - **ajv:** JSON Schema Validator.
 - **jsonwebtoken:** A library to sign, verify, and decode JSON Web Tokens (JWTs) for authentication

 ## Folder Structure

-- `controllers/` - This directory contains the business logic of your application.
-Controllers handle incoming requests, process them (often by interacting with models), and send responses back to the client.
+- `controllers/` - This directory contains logic of the application.
+Controllers functionality will be handle incoming requests, process them (often by interacting with models), and send responses back to the client.

-- `models/` - This directory is for defining the data models and writing native SQL queries.
-Models represent the structure of your database tables and provide methods to interact with the database.
+- `models/` - This directory is for defining native SQL queries.
+Models represent the structure of database tables and provide methods to interact with the database.

-- `schemas/` - This directory is typically used for defining validation schemas.
-These schemas ensure that the data being processed meets certain criteria before it is handled by the controllers.
+- `configs/` - This directory contains configuration files for this application.
+These would be connection settings, environment variables, and other configuration details.

-- `configs/` - This directory contains configuration files for your application.
-These files might include database connection settings, environment variables, and other configuration details.
+- `routes/` - This directory defines the routes for this application.
+To request any resource from web-server

-- `routes/` - This directory defines the routes for your application.
-Routes map HTTP requests to specific controller actions.
+- `schemas/` - This directory used for defining validation schemas.
+These schemas ensure that the data meets criteria before it is handled by the controllers.

 - `middlewares/` - This directory contains middleware functions.
 Middlewares are functions that process requests before they reach the controllers.
-They can be used for tasks such as authentication, logging, error handling

 ## Package Manager